Blendify/blender-manual/blender_docs/manual/render/cycles/features.rst

      - |tick| :sup:`(experimental)`

+.. _cycles-experimental-features:

 Experimental Features
 =====================

 Experimental features are disabled / hidden by default, but can be enabled by setting *Feature Set* to *Experimental* in the Render properties.
-They may not work properly, crash Blender or change their behaviour in later versions.
+Enabling the *Experimental Feature Set* will use experemental and incomplete features that might be broken or change in the future.

 .. figure:: /images/cycles_ui_feature_set.jpg